georgexyz19/georgexyz.com/content/posts/vim-tips.md

 meta: Vim Installation And Vim Tips
 tags: vim, linux
 date: 2019-04-01 12:45
-modified: 2023-03-16 22:51
+modified: 2023-05-18 22:50

-Ubuntu 18.04 comes with a stripped down version of Vim.
+Ubuntu/Linux Mint comes with a stripped down version of Vim.
 If you want to use Vim for serious work, you want the full version.
-I am using Vim 8.0 under Linux Mint 19.03.
+I am using Vim 8.0 under Linux Mint 19.03 (upgrade to 21.1 as of 5/18/23).
 Some settings discussed in this article may not apply to your system, so keep that in mind.